Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Methods

-Rather than producing a general tree, an alternative approach is to produce a rule list.
-A rule list is a one-sided tree.
+Rather than producing a general tree, an alternative approach is to produce a rule list, which is a one-sided tree.
 Rule lists are easier to optimize than trees.
-Each tree can be expressed as a rule list; however, some trees may be more complicated to express as a rule list.
+Each tree can be expressed as a rule list by creating a rule for each leaf, where the conditions defining the leaf also define the rule.
 By using lists, we implicitly hypothesize that the full space of trees may not be necessary and that simpler rule lists may suffice.